4 Tips to lower the risk of developing dementia

 Tip 1: Diet and dementia

 Limiting the amount of salt in your diet to no more than six grams a day can also help.
 Too much salt will increase your blood pressure, which puts you at risk of developing some types of dementia.
 Foods that will naturally lower your blood pressure are bananas, white beans and avocados.
-Even chili peppers will lower your blood pressure.
-High cholesterol levels may also put you at risk of developing some kinds of dementia, so try to limit the amount of food you eat that is high in saturated fat, like full fat cheese, sausages and rib-eye steak.
+Even chilli peppers will lower your blood pressure.
+High cholesterol levels may also put you at risk of developing some kinds of dementia, so try to limit the amount of food you eat that is high in saturated fat, like full-fat cheese, sausages and rib-eye steak.

 Tip 2: How weight affects dementia risk

 Being overweight can increase your blood pressure, which increases your risk of getting some kinds of dementia.
 The risk is higher if you are obese.
 The most scientific way to measure your weight is to calculate your body mass index (BMI).
 People with a BMI of 25-30 are overweight, and those with a BMI above 30 are obese.
 People with a BMI of 40 or more are morbidly obese.
 Try to stay low, and the change of developing dementia already decreases.

 Exercising regularly will make your heart and blood circulatory system more efficient.
 It will also help to lower your cholesterol and keep your blood pressure at a healthy level.
 For most people, a minimum of 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity each week, such as cycling or fast walking, is recommended.